 STUDENT DIRECTED TRAVEL

 - It’s time to put your newfound travel skills to work to explore the wonders of Vietnam.
-Beginning in Ho Chi Minh City, we’ll have the chance to plan the group’s adventures while immersing ourselves in an entirely distinctive culture from those we’ve previously experienced.
-Possibilities include trekking in the Central Highlands of Dalat, visiting the tunnels of Cu Chi, and staying with families in the Mekong Delta.
-Meanwhile, we’ll see the history and after-effects of a devastating war from an entirely different perspective from that which we’ve previously known.
+Possibilities include trekking in the Central Highlands of Dalat, visiting the tunnels of Cu Chi, cruising Halong Bay, and staying with families in the Mekong Delta.

-We’ll end our trip on the island of Phu Quoc, where we will achieve a PADI Basic Open Water SCUBA certification.
+The group will end the trip on the island of Phu Quoc, where we will achieve a PADI Basic Open Water SCUBA certification.
 Higher levels of certification are available for those with previous dive experience.
-When not diving, you’ll have time for relaxing on the beautiful beach as well as other activities
+When not diving, you’ll have time for relaxing on the beautiful beach.